Tom-Le/FetchMyLyrics/README.md

 MobileSubstrate tweak that helps Music.app/iPod.app grabs lyrics from the Internet.
 Compatible with iOS 5.
 (Working on compatibility with iOS 4.)
 Roughly tested on a third generation iPod touch (my iPod).
-Downloaded lyrics are saved to `/private/var/mobile/Library/LyricsGrabber/storage`.
+Downloaded lyrics are saved to `/private/var/mobile/Library/iPodLyrics/storage`.

-Note: "LyricsGrabber" is not really its official name (I am aware that many other programs/apps have been made with this name).
-Not an English major, help? :-(
+Note: "iPodLyrics" is not its official name.
+(I am aware that this name sucks, but I'm not an English major.
+Halp?) :-(

 Compilation notes:
 ------------------